How These Female Breadwinners Defy Tradition — & Break Stereotypes

-Some American workers dream of working from home — creating our own hours, providing for ourselves, while having the flexibility to take care of our families.
+Some of us dream of working from home — creating our own hours, providing for ourselves, while having the flexibility to take care of our families.

 Gudia Khan, Fulwano Noor Bano, and Nazama Begam are going against tradition and working to help support their families.
 Begam, in particular, works so her children can continue their education.